Google employees could lose 15-25% pay for working remotely even if they don't relocate! 👀

 As it turns out, this isn't just a fictional example and the employee in question also said this:

-The pay cut is as high as I got for my most recent promotion.
-I didn't do all that hard work to get promoted to then take a pay cut.
+The pay cut is as high as I got for my most recent promotion after my previous performance review.
+I didn't do all that hard work to get promoted through the performance management system and then take a pay cut.
 I would rather keep going to the office.

 This is just one of many cases.
 Say you live in Stamford, Connecticut and travel to Google's New York office daily.
 If you now decide to work from home, you will face a 15% pay cut despite staying at the same place!